About

 Karen Herbst:

 I grew up in Chattanooga, Tennessee surrounded by family and educators who showed me, by example, that there is no worthier aspiration than to become a well-educated contributing citizen.
 I pursued my own education at Duke University where I earned my undergraduate degree in biology and later entered Duke’s graduate school in the Department of Immunology and Microbiology.
 I later left my career as a scientist to raise my 3 boys as a stay-at-home mom.
 As a volunteer and leader in many educational programs, I immersed myself in not only the educations of my own children but also in the educations of children around the state of Colorado.
-As my interests and expertise became more and more focused on higher education and guiding students to reach their educational goals, I completed my Certificate in College Counseling from UCLA in 2010 so that I could become an educational consultant well versed in college counseling.
+As my interests and expertise became more and more focused on higher education and guiding students to reach their educational goals, I completed my Certificate in College Counseling from UCLA in 2010 so that I could become an educational consultant well versed in college and medical school consulting.

 I respect my students and haven’t met the student yet who isn’t thoughtful and concerned about their future.
 I admire the parents with whom I work.
 I encourage my families to understand that this is the student’s journey, and I see parents’ discovering for themselves the right amount of involvement in the process for them.
 Above all else, I insist on integrity in the process from my students.